 The Board is supported by the audit and remuneration and the nomination committees, detailed below.

 The Board comprises Chairman.
-John Teeling (Chairman), the Managing Director James Campbell, Financial Director and Company Secretary, James Finn, and two non-executive directors, David Horgan and Robert Bouquet.
+John Teeling (Executive Chairman), the Managing Director James Campbell, Financial Director and Company Secretary, James Finn, and two non-executive directors, David Horgan and Robert Bouquet.
 Currently James Campbell is a full time employee.
 Executive and non-executive directors are subject to re-election intervals as prescribed in the Company’s Articles of Association.
 At each Annual General Meeting one-third of the Directors, who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re- election.
 On appointment the director receives a letter of appointment from the Company.
 The Non- Executive Directors receive a fee for their services as a director which is approved by the Board, being mindful of the time commitment and responsibilities of their roles and of current market rates for comparable organisations and appointments.
 The time commitment required from the Directors varies year to year depending on the extent of exploration activity being performed by the Company.
 The non-executive directors dedicate as much time as is required for them to fully carry out their duties for the Group including overseeing corporate governance arrangements and serving on board committees.
 The non-executive Directors are reimbursed for travelling and other incidental expenses incurred on Company business.
 None of the Directors are deemed to be independent as they each hold shares in the Company.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities